SNF-Root/VPD-ICPMS/README.md

 ### Uploading Routines to the Scanner

-The scanner uses the original 3D printer interface to run gcode files.
-To upload a routine to the scanner
+The scanner uses the original 3D printer interface to run routines.
+Routines are saved in the file format GCODE.
+To upload a routine (i.e. GCODE file) to the scanner

 1) Plug the micro sd card into your computer using the provided micro sd to usb adapter.
-2) If it's your first time uploading a routine, delete all existing files on the sd card.
+2) If it's your first time uploading a routine, delete all existing files (if there are any) on the sd card.
-3) Transfer desired gcode files from the pregenerated, regenerated, or custom folder onto the sd card.
+3) Transfer desired gcode files from the pregenerated, regenerated, or custom folder onto the sd card (depending on which route you took).
+For example, if you plan on using just pregenerated routines (recommended) on 4" and 6" wafers, just upload '4_inch_wafer_scan_pre_generated.gcode' and '6_inch_wafer_scan_pre_generated.gcode' to the SD card.
-4) Remove the sd card from your computer and plug it into the micro sd port on the front, bottom, left black controller box (underneath the scan bed).
+4) Eject the sd card from your computer and plug it into the micro sd port on the front, bottom, left black controller box (underneath the scan bed).

 The GCODE routines are now loaded on the printer and ready to run.

-To execute one, turn the scanner on.
-After the initialization screen, use the scroll wheel to navigate to "Print from SD."
-Click the scroll wheel to select it, then select the desired routine.
+### Running Routines

+To execute a routine that's been uploaded to the SD card:
+1) **Turn on the scanner** (i.e. 3D printer) using the red power switch on the right side of its frame.
+2) **Wait for the LCD to finish loading**.
+After a few loading screens the front LCD should show a home with some miscellanous information.
+This is all a remanant of the previous 3D printer operating system and is not relevant for the scanner.
+3) **Pull up the action menu** by pressing into the selection knob.
+It should click when pressed.
+4) **Select "Print from SD"** by rotating the selection knob so the selection highlight is over "Print from SD."
+Press the knob again to select
+5) **Select the desired scan routine to run** from the list of routines saved to the SD card.
+Use the same rotate and press selection method from above.

+The scanner should begin the routine within a few seconds of selecting it.

-## Calibration
+## Step 4: Characterization

+At this point, the scanner is ready to

 *TODO: Explain how to perform a leach test.
 Explain our results*